guicattani/rails7-api-template-app/README.md

   bundle exec rails db:migrate
   ```
 ### Test suite
-  To run the test suite, simply run `rspec`.
+  To run the test suite, simply run `bundle exec rspec`.
+Or to have `rspec-watcher` do that for you, use `RAILS_ENV=test bundle exec rake rspec_watcher:watch`

 ### Deployment
   To deploy to Heroku